 (b) Preparing a Market Plan

-The next step involves preparing a well defined market plan for advertising the potential sale of your business.
-There should be a well drawn out strategy for the sale, because if it is perceived as a distress sale, it might command lesser value.
+The next step involves preparing a well-defined market plan for advertising the potential sale of your business.
+There should be a well-drawn out a strategy for the sale because if it is perceived as a distress sale, it might command lesser value.
 You also have to understand the possible buyers for the product and target them accordingly.

 (c) Product in the market